• Home

 Should you wait one year to file your application?

 Inventors are excited to learn about the one-year grace period.
 They can delay patent-related expenses until after they tested the market.
-However, we don’t recommend using the one-year grace period.
+However, we don’t recommend relying on the one-year grace period.

 Here’s why.